B-Richie/Dapper_DAL/README.md

 # Dapper_DAL
     Multi-provider IOC data access layer using Dapper Reference in any client application

+How It Works:

 	BaseService.cs
 		Abstract class implementing Dapper database commands.
 An abstract IDbConnection property is passed in containing the provider and connection string to your database of choice.
 Inherit this class within your service layer.